jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 The browser chooses the more specific selector.

+The selector with higher specificity is the one who wins.

 If two selector have the same specificity the selector that appears last wins.

 ### Keep spcificity flat